-Many people think of sleep as an on-or-off situation.
-You’re either asleep or you’re not.
-But sleep actually has a number of different stages.
+While it may feel like you are either asleep or you aren’t, sleep has a number of different stages.
 These stages make up our sleep cycles, which we go through several times a night.
+There are 3 stages of Non-REM sleep and then REM sleep.

 This is the initial stage of sleep that we’re all familiar with.
 You can feel yourself drifting off, but don’t really feel like you’ve fallen asleep.
-Anyone who has ever seen their partner nodding off in front of the TV, told them to go to bed, and gotten that annoying, “I wasn’t sleeping!” response knows exactly what this looks like.
+It is that head bobbing but doesn’t feel like you are fully asleep stage.

-This is the stage which is considered the first ‘true sleep’ stage.
+The first ‘true sleep stage is next.
 This is where people tend to realize, once woken up, that they actually were sleeping.
 For anyone taking a power nap, this is as deep as you want to go, or else you’re going to wake up groggy.

-This stage is also called REM (rapid eye movement) sleep.
-This is where the brain starts to go to work to consolidate information and memories from the day before.
-It’s also the stage where we do most of our dreaming.
+REM (rapid eye movement) sleep is stage 4.
+This is where the brain starts to consolidate information and memories from the day before.
+It’s also the stage where we dream.

 Once we’ve gone through all of the stages, we either wake up or come close to waking up.
 Then we start all over again until the alarm goes off.

-Well, newborn babies only have 2 stages of sleep: Deep Sleep and REM Sleep.
+Newborn babies only have 2 stages of sleep: Deep Sleep and REM Sleep.
 They spend about half their sleep in each stage.
-Around the third or fourth month of life, there is a reorganization of sleep, as they embrace the 4-stage method of sleep that they’ll continue to follow for the rest of their lives.
+Around the third or fourth month of life, there is a reorganization of sleep, as sleep matures into the pattern that they’ll continue to follow for the rest of their lives.

-On average, this change takes place when baby is between 3 and 4.5 months old.
+On average, this change takes place when your baby is between 3 and 4.5 months old.
+(If your baby was born early, it may happen later because sleep is developmental.)
 Baby moves from 50% REM sleep to 25% in order to make room for those first two stages.
 Although REM sleep is light, it’s not as light as these two new stages that they’re trying to get used to.
 With more time spent in lighter sleep, there’s a much higher chance that they are going to wake up.

-We don’t want or need to prevent or avoid baby waking up.
-Waking up is absolutely natural.
-It is just how our bodies work.
-As adults, we wake up three, four, five or more times a night into adulthood and even more in old age.
+We don’t want or need to prevent or avoid having your baby wake up.
+Waking up is absolutely natural and an important protection factor for babies Additionally, it is just how our bodies work.
+As adults, we wake up about four to eight or more times a night and even more in old age.

 What happens when we wake up during the night